katheroine/php.lab/doc/intro/php_features.md

 -- https://developer.mozilla.org/en-US/docs/Glossary/Static_typing

-PHP is a ***dynamically typed language***.
+**PHP is a dynamically typed language.**

 There is no need (but there is some limited possibility) of determining the type of the variables during declaration.
 PHP is able to establish the type of the variable guessing it from its value.

-PHP does support *optional type declarations* for function parameters, return types, and properties, which can provide some static typing features, but the core execution model remains dynamic.
+PHP does support *optional type declarations* for function parameters, return types, and properties, which can provide some *static typing* features, but the core execution model remains dynamic.

 ```php
 <?php